Islington Homes for All Action and Sleep-Out outside the Ministry of Justice 20 October

 3. New funding to repair and refurbish existing council housing – do not demolish

-4. Adequate funding for fire safety, and for retrofitting and thermal insulation
+4. Adequate funding for accessibility, fire safety, and for retrofitting and thermal insulation

 5. Planning for the people and the planet, and not for developers’ profits